duskjs/dusk/README.md

 - [ ] Implement the availibility of adding your own Javascript functionality to a component
 - [ ] When served, reflect changes in files on local host

+### Contribute to the project
+If you got a idea of adjustment, create a pull request or a new issue for your input.
+It will get a look and comment if it is good enough & usefull.
+If you want to help with the realisation, take one of the goals of the version update.
+Make a pull request with your change and we give it a look ;).

 ### License
 <hr>